flerim/transferable-notebook/README.md

 # Transferable notebook work

-This project provides a way to manage transfering notebook works across data scientists in a way that is reproducible and easy to work with.
+This project provides a way to manage datascience notebook hell so that data scientists can work across is a way that is easily reproducible.

 It includes: